fullcalendar/fullcalendar-docs/_docs-v4/vertical-resource-view/vertical-resource-view.md

 If you would like resource column functionality in a **multi-day view** like `agendaWeek`, which is turned **off** by default, you'll need to activate either the [groupByResource](groupByResource) or [groupByDateAndResource](groupByDateAndResource) flags.

 The following options are specific to Vertical Resource view.
-However, there are numerious other options throughout the docs that affect the display of Vertical Resource view, such as the [locale-related options](localization), [date/time display options](date-display), and [resource display options](resource-display).
+However, there are numerous other options throughout the docs that affect the display of Vertical Resource view, such as the [locale-related options](localization), [date/time display options](date-display), and [resource display options](resource-display).